-This scenario, one involving seniors with significantly receded gums, is the whole reason we decided to include the Rotatdent brush in our comparison.
+This scenario, one involving elderly persons having significantly receded gums, is the whole reason why we decided to include the Rotatdent brush in our comparison.

 - Similar to Oral-b models, Rotadent brushes are designed to clean one tooth at a time (although the standard brush head is even smaller in size).

 Rotadent's tapered brush head can reach in hard to clean areas.